-The record was left open for a grace period of 15 minutes after the hearing start time to give the appellant a reasonable opportunity to participate.
+The record was left open for a grace period of 20 minutes after the hearing start time to give the appellant a reasonable opportunity to participate.
+This reasonable amount of time is appropriate because if a hearing were conducted with the non-appealing party alone it would have likely concluded in 20 minutes or less.
 Allowing additional time would prejudice the non-appealing party for appearing in a timely manner.
-Holding the appellant in default for failure to appear and participate during a 15-minute window after the hearing start time is reasonable considering the time allocated for each unemployment hearing.
-Allowing this additional time period is more than reasonable under the circumstances.
+The 20 minute wait time is also a reasonable period to hold the record open as insufficient time would remain to conduct a quality due process hearing in the time allotted by the Appeals Bureau.
+Each two-party hearing is allowed 60 minutes and a one-party hearing allowed 30 minutes.
+Holding the appellant in default for failure to appear and participate during a 20 minute window after the hearing start time is entirely reasonable considering the time allocated for unemployment hearings.